 Exposure to cigarette smoke can significantly increase your baby’s risk of dying suddenly and unexpectedly.
 This applies to mothers who smoke during pregnancy and after the birth and also to those smoking around the baby.

-If your baby is exposed to a smoky environment after they are born, they are much more likely to die from SIDS compared to an infant living in a smoke-free environment.
+If your baby is exposed to a smoky environment after they are born, they are much more likely to die from SUDI compared to an infant living in a smoke-free environment.
 If you smoke, your doctor can recommend appropriate treatment and local support services to help you quit.

 Don’t let anyone smoke in the same room as your baby